-At times, the Company may compete with other entities managed by the Adviser as well as entities managed by the other Owl Rock Advisers and affiliates of Blue Owl, including the other Owl Rock BDCs and funds managed by the Adviser or its affiliates comprising Owl Rock (together with the Company, the "Owl Rock Clients") and the private funds managed by Dyal, a division of Blue Owl (the "Dyal Clients," and together with the Owl Rock Clients, the "Blue Owl Clients"), for capital and investment opportunities.
+At times, the Company may compete with other entities managed by the Adviser as well as entities managed by the other Owl Rock Advisers and affiliates of Blue Owl, including the other Owl Rock BDCs and funds managed by the Adviser or its affiliates comprising Owl Rock (together with the Company, the "Owl Rock Clients") and the private funds managed by Dyal (the "Dyal Clients") and the accounts managed by Oak Street (the "Oak Street Clients" and together with the Owl Rock Clients and the Dyal Clients, the "Blue Owl Clients") for capital and investment opportunities.
 As a result, the Company may not be given the opportunity to participate or participate fully in certain investments made by the Blue Owl Clients.
 This can create a potential conflict when allocating investment opportunities among the Company and such other Blue Owl Clients.
-An investment opportunity that is suitable for multiple clients of the Adviser and its affiliates to fulfill their fiduciary duties to each of their clients, the Owl Rock Advisers have put in place an investment allocation policy that seeks to ensure the fair and equitable allocation of investment opportunities over time between the Owl Rock Clients and other funds managed by the Adviser and its affiliates and addresses the co-investment restrictions set forth under the 1940 Act.
+An investment opportunity that is suitable for multiple clients of the Adviser and its affiliates may not be capable of being shared among some or all of such clients and affiliates due to the limited scale of the opportunity or other factors, including regulatory restrictions imposed by the 1940 Act.
+However, in order for the Adviser and its affiliates to fulfill their fluciary duties to each of their clients, the Owl Rock Advisers have put in place an investment allocation policy that seeks to ensure the fair and equitable allocation of investment opportunities over time between the Owl Rock Clients and other funds managed by the Adviser and its affiliates and addresses the co-investment restrictions set forth under the 1940 Act.